bs2kbs2k/smlinux/README.md

 You must provide your own legally backed up Super Mario 64 ROM file during smlinux installation.

 smlinux will be installed in the first directory in your path, usually ~/bin.
-After initial installation, just enter`smlinux` into a new terminal when you want to use smlinux to update your current sm64 build or create another.
+After initial installation, just enter`smlinux`into a new terminal and you will be presented with the menu in next screenshot.

 If for some reason the process freezes during compilation, perhaps on pc with low memory, then set `MAXJOBS=1`.
 When undefined, smlinux will run make with multiple jobs at once which speeds up the build process on PCs with multiple cores and plenty of memory, but occasionally causes issues on under-powered systems (that can still run the game just fine).

 [<strong>Click here for Frequenty Asked Questions</strong>](#frequently-asked-questions)
 [<strong>Click here for Linux distributions that are not debian based.</strong>](#what-about-distros-other-than-ubuntu)

 **_macOS notes_**
 sm64nx and android builds not working yet.
 DOS builds will not be supported.
 If you do not already have homebrew and/or apple xcode command line tools installed, smlinux will install homebrew and homebrew will install the xcode tools, but you may have to enter your password twice and it can take quite a while.
 Confirmed working with Intel based macOS 10.12 Sierra and newer.